najnesnaj/pinetime-zephyr/manual/_build/markdown/samples/basic/blinky/README.md

 ## Overview

-The Blinky example shows how to configure GPIO pins as outputs which can also be used to drive LEDs on the hardware usually delivered as “User LEDs” on many of the supported boards in Zephyr.
+The Blinky example shows how to configure GPIO pins as outputs which can also be used to drive LEDs on the hardware usually delivered as "User LEDs" on many of the supported boards in Zephyr.

 ## Requirements